 Bony changes occur due to excessive ingestion of fluoride over a long period of time.
-This leads to crippling in people in endemic regions beyond the age of 30 years.
+This becomes crippling in people in endemic regions beyond the age of 30 years.
 In these places river water is good for drinking than well or borewell water.

 These deformities are to be prevented by providing adequate diet containing optimum amounts of calcium in growing children.
 Milk is a good source of calcium but it is expensive.
-There are many vegetables which are rich source of calcium, magnesium and vitamin C Eg: Finger millets, Agathi, Amaranth, Colacasia leaves (Chamakura), Thotakura, Ragi, Curry leaves, Poppy seed, Jaggery, Gingelly seeds, Jowar, Cummin, Amla, Green chilly, etc. School children are provided milk and leafy vegetables in their midday meal.
-The people living in flourine rich areas need not use flouride toothpaste.
+There are many vegetables which are rich source of calcium, magnesium and vitamin C like Thotakura, Chamakura, Ragi, Agathi, Amaranth, Colacasia leaves, Curry leaves, Poppy seed, Jaggery, Gingelly seeds, Jowar, Cummin, Amla, Green chilly, etc. School children are provided milk and leafy vegetables in their midday meal.